abgros/enquote/README.md

 # Enquote - Wiktionary Quote Generator

-Browser extension that generates Wiktionary quotes from certain social media and news sites.
+A browser extension that generates Wiktionary quotes from certain social media and news sites.

+You can install it on the Chrome web store [here](https://chromewebstore.google.com/detail/enquote/hleooaeilbhgminhijkkdkfllibkheko).

+## Usage

+1. Go to a tweet or Reddit post, or news article
+2. If on a news article, make sure you have the passage copied to your clipboard
+3. Click the extension icon
+4. Click "Quote" - formatted quote copied to clipboard
+5. Paste into Wiktionary

-## Installation
+## Manual installation steps

 **Chrome:**
 1. Go to `chrome://extensions/`